Skip to content

 10

-# Associate catalog with a specific partition
+# Add software catalog to specific partition

-curl -X POST "https://your-waldur.example.com/api/marketplace-offering-software-catalogs/" \
+curl -X POST "https://your-waldur.example.com/api/marketplace-provider-offerings/{offering_uuid}/add_software_catalog/" \

 -H "Authorization: Token your-token" \